 Here are 5 important ways fathers impact child development:

 1. Increase Intellect.

-Dad might be a bit of a goofball, but an active father can help increase your child’s emotional intelligence and problem solving capabilities.
-Studies show that children with fathers who were actively involved throughout the 1st year of their child’s life perform better on cognitive development assessments and demonstrate increased capacity for curiosity and exploration.
+Dad might be a bit of a goofball, but an active father can help increase your child’s emotional intelligence and problem-solving capabilities.
+Studies show that children with fathers who were actively involved throughout the 1st year of their child’s life perform better on cognitive development assessments and demonstrate an increased capacity for curiosity and exploration.
 Children raised with active dads tend to score higher on verbal and math tests and are less likely to drop out of school or commit juvenile crimes.

 2. Boost Confidence.

 The emotional support provided by a father to his child is a priceless gift.
 By helping kids to understand how much they are valued and loved, children with supportive fathers are more likely to have high self-esteem and are generally happier and more confident.
-They are also demonstrate a greater tolerance for stress/frustration, less hesitation/fear in new situations and an increased ability to resist peer pressure and stand up for themselves.
+They also demonstrate a greater tolerance for stress/frustration, less hesitation/fear in new situations and an increased ability to resist peer pressure and stand up for themselves.